postsent/dataPruning4Rec/README.md

 2. (Baseline algorithms) Given training dynamics, get the average data importance score e.g. EL2N
 3. Traing a gating model with the base models (MoE), tune parameters 1) k experts selected 2) coefficient for load balance loss (if without, then some expert will not be used at all, we want cross architecture generalizability i.e. take advantage of each model strength)
 4. Apply data pruning algorithms e.g. CCS based on the score
+5. Retrain base models on the selected data subset and record performance